View of Split on a 3-Day Split, Itinerary, Croatia

 View of marina and Split from Sustipan Park, Split, Croatia

 Beyond the marina is Sustipan Park – a former graveyard with a small church, gazebo and broad views.
-Get a good look of the gorgeous Adriatic Sea in one direction and then see the sprawling city and towering mountains in the other.
+Get a good look of the gorgeous Adriatic Sea in one direction and the sprawling city and towering mountains in the other.

 Spend the Afternoon at the Mestrovic Gallery